 SteelCoast will immediately commence the work of dismantling the decommissioned aircraft carrier USS Saratoga and former MARAD vessels SHENANDOAH & YELLOWSTONE.

-About SteelCoast – SteelCoast (www.steelcoastus.com) is headquartered in Brownsville, Texas and sits on over 70 acres on the shores of the Gulf of Mexico.
+About SteelCoast – SteelCoast (app.steelcoastus.com) is headquartered in Brownsville, Texas and sits on over 70 acres on the shores of the Gulf of Mexico.
 SteelCoast is a preeminent recovery,

 About Hilco Redevelopment Partners (HRP): HRP provides a single integrated solution to maximize the value of obsolete industrial sites by leveraging unique capabilities of Hilco Global to efficiently remediate, recycle, and redevelop complex assets and liabilities.
 As the industry leader in successfully completing large industrial redevelopment projects, HRP is a trusted partner and principal investor that maximizes value by tailoring its approach for each specific redevelopment project in a single integrated solution.
 HRP is a unit of Northbrook,